Woutuuur/VU-MSc-Thesis/README.md

 - The primary pull request contains all code changes made to the Graal repository: https://github.com/Woutuuur/graal/pull/3.
 These are effectively all the changes made to the compiler to implement the profile-guided optimizations presented with the thesis.
 - A separate branch and shows the code changes that were used to instrument the phase skipping logic with timing measurements which we use during evaluation.
 It is separated from the main branch because the time measurements incur a performance overhead which should not be present in the main evaluation.
 See: https://github.com/Woutuuur/graal/pull/4.

 The [benchmarks/](./benchmarks) directory contains the experiment runner, the results, and the analysis scripts that can be used to reproduce the experiments (and their results) from the thesis.
-Please refer to its [README](./benchmarks) for more details.
+Please refer to its [README](./benchmarks) for more details, which additionally describes the required commands to replicate the results for every table and figure in the thesis.

 The [microbenchmarks submodule](https://github.com/Woutuuur/graal-native-image-ic-benchmarks) contains early dynamic dispatch experiments we developed using [JMH](https://github.com/openjdk/jmh) microbenchmarks and is included for completeness.